Professor Yasuki HiramatsuBorn: 1926

 Crumpled Paper Brooch View details

-Crumpled Paper Broochc.200622ct gold with enamelW:6.2cmPrice on ApplicationSilver Rings View details
+Crumpled Paper Broochc.200622ct gold with enamelW:6.2cmPrice on ApplicationSilver Rings (left sold) View details